Youth Rehabilitation Order

 How it works

-To sentence a young person to a YRO the court must consider the offence serious enough to warrant a community sentence and the restriction of liberty imposed through the order on the young person must be commensurate with the seriousness of the offence.
+To sentence a young person to a YRO the court must consider the offence serious enough to warrant a community sentence.
+The restriction of liberty the order imposes on the young person must be commensurate with the seriousness of the offence.

-Before making a YRO the court must consider a Pre Sentence Report prepared by Dorset Combined Youth Offending Service (YOS) to help establish an appropriate balance between the seriousness of the offence, the risk of harm the young person might present in the future and the needs of the young person.
+Before making a YRO the court must consider a Pre Sentence Report prepared by Dorset Combined Youth Offending Service (YOS).
+This helps establish an appropriate balance between the seriousness of the offence, the risk of harm the young person might present in the future and the needs of the young person.

 The young person must then meet regularly with members of the YOS or our partners to complete the order of the court.